kpayyam1998/End_to_End_IPL_Prediction/README.md

 # Clone this repo
     1.Create one virtual environment.i haven't created,for me its worked but better to create one VE.
     2.Once you cloned this repo you need to install the needed lib if not installed in your machine.
-# run the IPL Score Prediction end to end ML
+# Run the IPL Score Prediction end to end ML
     1. pkl wasnt worked for me so that i have converted model to bin file which i used my flask web application.
     2. Then you have to learn some basics of creating flask application and alse we have to learn  the folder structure as well.
     3. once you have  set up  all the requirement just run the app.py file it will redirect to webpage.